-And on the other hand, we have forgotten that the positions of strength we wanted to build were to be used as the basis for serious bargaining and negotiation degree of cooperation we have anhieved with the countries of We
+And on the other hand, we have forgotten that the positions of strength we wanted to build were to be used as the basis for serious bargaining and negotiation.

 We have spent billions and billions of dollars for weapons of destruction and annihilation.